BigWhaleLabs/seal-cred-verifier-contract/README.md

 Verifies a ZK proof of the following two claims:

-1. Prover owns an Ethereum address (the signature is valid)
+1. User owns an attestation that they own an ERC721 token
-2. This Ethereum address is a part of the given Merkle tree
+2. User owns an attestation that they own an email ending in the specified domain name

 ## Usage